UPPMAX/UPPMAX-documentation/docs/software/matlab.md

 $ interactive -A <proj> -n 3 -C gpu --gres=gpu:1 -t 01:10:00
 ```

-Note that wall time "-t" should be set to more than one hour to not automatically put job in "devel" or "devcore" queue, which is not allowed for gpu jobs.
+Note that wall time ``-t`` should be set to more than one hour to not automatically put job in ``devel`` or ``devcore`` queue, which is not allowed for gpu jobs.
 Also check the GPU quide for Snowy at Using the GPU nodes on Snowy.

 Load MATLAB module and start matlab as usual (with &) in the new session.
 Then test if the gpu device is found by typing: